Masihtabaei/personal-projects/README.md

 - "Mixedreality for Mobile Work"-Research Project @[Mixedreailtylab](https://www.mixedrealitylab.de/)
     - I took part as a student assistant for data analysis in this project to evaluate studies (by annoating the videos).
         The outcome of this project was a publication.
-[Here](https://arxiv.org/abs/2401.14920v2) you can find more information about it.
+[Here](https://arxiv.org/abs/2401.14920v2) you can find the paper and [here](https://www.mixedrealitylab.de/longterm-de.html) you can find more information about the project.
 - "Corneal Imaging"- Research Project @[Mixedreailtylab](https://www.mixedrealitylab.de/)
     - I made a small contribution to this project by analysing the studies.